Roulette: Rules of play against a casino

 When a winning number and color is determined by the roulette wheel, the dealer will place a marker, also known as a dolly, on that number on the roulette table layout.
 When the dolly is on the table, no players may place bets, collect bets or remove any bets from the table.
 The dealer will then sweep away all losing bets either by hand or by rake, and determine the payouts for the remaining inside and outside winning bets.
 When the dealer is finished making payouts, the dolly is removed from the board and players may collect their winnings and make new bets.
 Winning chips remain on the board until picked up by a player.

-California Roulette
+California roulette

-In 2004, California legalized a form of roulette known as California Roulette.
-By law, the game must use cards and not slots on the roulette wheel to pick the winning number.
+In California, traditional roulette is explicitly illegal, but a house-banked card game called California roulette is legal in casinos.
+California roulette approximates the bets and odds of traditional roulette, using a randomized 38-card deck placed inside of a wheel.

 Roulette wheel number sequence

 The pockets of the roulette wheel are numbered from 0 to 36.

 In number ranges from 1 to 10 and 19 to 28, odd numbers are red and even are black.
 In ranges from 11 to 18 and 29 to 36, odd numbers are black and even are red.

 There is a green pocket numbered 0 (zero).
 In American roulette, there is a second green pocket marked 00.
 Pocket number order on the roulette wheel adheres to the following clockwise sequence in most casinos: